Custom Dental Crowns in Morristown, NJ

 Are crowns permanent?
 Do they require maintenance?
 Can they go bad?

 Another situation that can develop is the need for a root canal.
 If the nerve of a tooth dies, an infection may develop that requires the need for the root canal.
-Most times, a root canal happens before getting a crown.
-However, your dentist can perform a root canal without removing the crown if you still have the root intact.
+Most of the time, a root canal is done before getting a crown.
+However, our dentist can perform a root canal without removing the crown if you still have the root intact.

 What are implant crowns?

 An implant crown is a dental crown supported by a dental implant instead of a natural tooth.
-They can be used to replace a single tooth or for implant-supported bridges.
+They can replace a single tooth or support an implant bridge.

 Dr. Gittleman will completely remove the damaged tooth and surgically place a dental implant into the empty space.
-After a healing period, Dr. Gittleman will secure the custom dental crown to the implant, either cementing it or screwing it onto the implant.
+Then he’ll secure the custom dental crown to the implant by either cementing it or screwing it onto the implant.

 I want a cosmetic makeover.
 Are the crowns different in this case?
 Are the fees different?